Edith Glogau (1898-1970)

 In 1929 she married press photographer Hans Strenitz with whom she ran a second studio called Strenitz-Kalmar, before emigrating to New York in 1938 when Hitler invaded Austria.

 After working in the photography studios of Bachrach in Newton, Massachusetts and later at Harris and Ewing in Washington, Edith opened her own studio, Glogau Photographers, at 1803 Connecticut Avenue, North Washington.
-Although she died in Washington in 1970, her family still run the Glogau Studio today.
+Although she died in Washington in 1970, the Glogau Studio still exists today.

 By Paula Vellet